 Dr. Katsnelson is also the founder and CEO of USA Clinics Group, which serves patients across more than 90 clinics nationwide.
-As CEO of the USA Clinics Group, Dr. Katsnelson has pioneered expanding minimally invasive uterine fibroid treatments to the 70 to 85 percent of white and African-American women suffering, bringing high-quality care using the latest technology in the most advanced facilities.
+As CEO of the USA Clinics Group, Dr. Katsnelson has pioneered expanding minimally invasive uterine fibroid treatments to the 80 percent of women who suffer from fibroids, bringing high-quality care using the latest technology in the most advanced facilities.
 Dr. Katsnelson has established himself as a strong advocate for accessible, affordable, and compassionate healthcare services.
 He also founded the Chicago Heart Institute, which was dedicated to the advanced treatments of cardiovascular diseases.

 His healthcare vision combines advanced medical and informational technology and creates a unique, data-driven approach that enables individualized treatment planning and achieves consistent outcomes.
 He developed a comprehensive healthcare management platform to optimize each patient’s experience before, during and after an appointment with streamlined scheduling, insurance verification, prior authorizations, clinical decision-management support, and treatment process quality assurance.